 where $b$ is a baseline that does not depend on the action sampled at time $t$ but may depend on $\theta_t$.
 By computing the variance of the updates, $\textrm{Var}[g_t] = \tfrac{(1-p_t - b)^2}{p_t (1-p_t)}$, we notice it is unbounded when the policy becomes deterministic, i.e. $p_t \to 0$ or $p_t \to 1$, violating the assumption of uniformly bounded variance, unless $b = 1-p_t$, which is the optimal baseline.
-Note that using the vanilla (non-natural) policy gradient would, on the contrary, yield a bounded variance.
-In fact, we later present a convergence result in its favour.
-For the natural policy gradient, the following proposition establishes potential convergence to a suboptimal arm and we demonstrate this empirically in Fig.~\ref{fig:divergence_2arm_bandit}.
+Note that using vanilla (non-natural) PG would, on the contrary, yield a bounded variance.
+In fact, we prove a convergence result in its favour in Appendix \ref{app:theory_2arm} (Prop. \ref{prop_vpg_cv}).

+For NPG, the proposition below establishes potential convergence to a suboptimal arm and we demonstrate this~empirically~in~Fig.~\ref{fig:divergence_2arm_bandit}.

-\begin{restatable}[]{proposition}{divtwoarms} Consider a two-armed bandit with rewards $1$ and $0$ for the optimal and suboptimal arms, respectively.
+\begin{restatable}[]{proposition}{divtwoarms} Consider a two-arm bandit with rewards $1$ and $0$ for the optimal and suboptimal arms, respectively.
 Suppose we use natural policy gradient starting from $\theta_0$, with a fixed baseline $b < 0$, and fixed stepsize $\alpha > 0$.
 If the policy samples the optimal action with probability $\sigma(\theta)$, then the probability of picking the suboptimal action forever and having $\theta_t$ go to $-\infty$ is strictly positive.
 Additionally, if $\theta_0 \le 0$, we have

 \end{restatable} \begin{proof} All the proofs may be found in the appendix. \end{proof}